TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

 More picklability

     Ensure that all arguments to :meth:`Process.__init__` are picklable.
-    Also, if you subclass :class:`~multiprocessing.Process` then make sure that instances will be picklable when the :meth:`Process.start
+    Also, if you subkundi :class:`~multiprocessing.Process` then make sure that instances will be picklable when the :meth:`Process.start
     <multiprocessing.Process.start>` method is called.